nomad-dormouse/mnist-digit-recognizer/README.md

 - Dropout regularization to prevent overfitting
 - 2 fully connected layers for classification
 - Trained to >99% accuracy on the MNIST dataset

+### Environment Configuration

+The project uses a consolidated approach to environment variables:
+- A single `.env` file in the root directory contains all configuration for both local and remote environments
+- Environment variables are loaded in both development and production
+- The application adapts its behavior based on the environment it's running in
+- Docker Compose loads variables from the same file for consistent configuration

 ### Docker Configuration